twilson63/cloudq/readme.md

-# INSERT PROJECT NAME HERE - Maybe CLOUDQ
+# CLOUDQ

+( Work in Progress....)

+## What is this?

-This is a high performance restful json web queue system.
+This is a high performance restful json web queue system implemented in ruby.

-You can add plugins using rack middleware.
+## Why?

+We looked for remote broker queue implementations for ruby and could not find anything that fit our needs, so we decided to take a stab at it.
+Using NoSQL tools like MongoDb and using Async Server tools like Async Sinatra seem like the perfect fit for this project.
+But we designed the model to be implemented in any technology or data store.

 # Requirements

-redis
+mongodb
 async web server (thin, etc)

+# Plugins

+You can add plugs for authentication and logging and other great stuff through rack middleware.

 # API